whliu91/webtrainer/README.md

 **Tensorflow 1.8**
 - latest at development time, probably worthwile to investigate in installing GPU version of Tensorflow
+- Tensorflow is not the only backend option, for example, if you are looking into deploy the project under a 32 bit OS, you might want to use Theano instead.

 **Keras 2.2.0**
 - Deep Learning framework on top of Tensorflow